-Choosing a Lot Size in Foreign Exchange/Forex Trading
+Choosing a Lot Size in Forex Trading

-Lot size directly impacts how much a market move affects your accounts so that 100 pip move on a small trade will not be felt nearly as much as the same hundred pip move on a very large trade size.
+The trading lot size directly impacts how much a market move affects your accounts.
+For example, a 100-pip move on a small trade will not be felt nearly as much as the same 100-pip move on a very large trade size.

-Using Micro Lots
+Trading with Micro Lots

-Using Mini Lots
+Moving Up to Mini Lots

-If you are trading a dollar-based account and trading a dollar-based pair, each pip in a trade would be worth about $1.
-If you are a beginner and you want to start trading using mini lots, be well capitalized.
+Before micro lots, there were mini lots.
+A mini lot is 10,000 units of your account-funding currency.
+If you are using a dollar-based account and trading a dollar-based pair, each pip in your trade would be worth about $1.00.
+If you are a beginner and you want to start trading using mini lots, make sure that you're well-capitalized.

-If the market is moving against you, that is a $100 loss.
-It's up to you to decide your ultimate risk tolerance but to trade a mini account, you should start with at least $2000 to be comfortable.
+While $1.00 per pip seems like a small amount, in forex trading, the market can move 100 pips in a day, sometimes even in an hour.
+If the market is moving against you, that adds up to a $100 loss.
+It's up to you to decide your ultimate risk tolerance but to trade a mini account, you should start with at least $2,000 to be comfortable.

 Using Standard Lots